Monsterrhino/MonsterrhinoMotion/Readme.md

 * Verify the installation by opening the programm **STM32CubeProgrammer**.
 If the program opens normally, everything should be fine.

 -----------------------------------------------------------------
-**Attention**
+**_Attention_:**
 Check if you can open the **STM32CubeProgrammer** and connect to your MonsterrhinoMotion.
-Select USB and bring your MonsterrhinoMotion into boot-mode by pressing reset while holding down the boot button.
+Select USB and **bring your MonsterrhinoMotion into boot-mode** by pressing reset while holding down the boot button.
 After successfully connecting to your device you should see something similar to:

   <br><br>